 I can help you plan a short layover, a long vacation and everything in between.

 New York City has so much to offer, but for many travelers it feels overwhelming and they need help coming up with a plan.
-You can hire me to plan your trip or you might use the resources here to do your own planning.
+You can hire me to plan your trip or use the resources here to do your own planning.
 Either way, you have to start somewhere.
-This page addresses the questions I get asked most often as people begin their NYC travel planning process.
+The following page answers the questions I get asked most often as people begin their NYC travel planning process.

 I recommend that you start here:

-The ideal time to begin planning your trip to NYC trip is 8 to 10 weeks ahead of your desired travel dates.
-This will allow you to have a greater selection of flights and hotel rooms available, which will likely also translate to better prices.
-It will also give you the best selection of events, show times, restaurant reservations, etc.
+The ideal time to begin planning your trip to NYC trip is 6 to 8 weeks ahead of your desired travel dates.
+(Allow for longer, if you are planning a visit during the holidays!)
+This will give you a greater selection of flights and hotel rooms, which will likely also translate to better prices.
+It will also provide you with the best selection of events, show times, restaurant reservations, etc.

 As your travel date approaches fewer rooms will be available, the best seats at shows purchased and the most popular reservation windows already booked.
 In fact, some shows and restaurants are so popular that if you don’t secure seats right when they become available they fill up quickly.
 That being the case, if you have your heart set on dining at a particular restaurant or attending a specific show, do some research to know when seats become available.
 It is common for reservation windows to open 2 weeks, 21 days, or 30 days in advance (every restaurant is different) and when they do, you need to jump on it!